temporalio/documentation/docs/java-sdk-reference-1.3.1.md

 **Method** | **Sets the schedule to start timeout**

-Time Activity can stay in task queue before it is picked up by a Worker.
+Time Activity can stay in Task Queue before it is picked up by a Worker.
 If schedule to close is not provided then both this and start to close are required.

+**Params**

+- **Duration:**

+#### `ActivityOptions.Builder.setStartToCloseTimeout`

+**Method** | **Sets the start to close timeout**

+Maximum Activity execution time after it was sent to a Worker.
+If schedule to close is not provided then both this and schedule to start are required.

 **Params**